close

 This Dutch attitude towards money likely comes from their Calvinist roots, which encouraged people to work hard, be tolerant, be fair and be frugal.
 Although most Dutch people today are atheist, some of those Calvinist principles have certainly persevered and still show up within modern culture.

 That being said: the Dutch are averse to debt and try their best to avoid it - so much so that the word for "debt" in Dutch is schuld (guilt).
-Which is why the concept of a credit card would be something that the Dutch try to stay away from.
+This is why the concept of a credit card would be something that the Dutch try to stay away from.
 They prefer to save up their money and wait until they can afford something, instead of spending money that they don't have.

 A love of debit cards